mguardarini/graphql-mongoose-example/README.md

 ##### Install the packages:

-This example implement GraphQL, Mongoose and JWT.
+This example uses GraphQL, Mongoose and JWT.

 You can install the packages in two ways: